-Find books on specific topics to keep your child’s interest, such as science, baseball, American Girl dolls, etc. Children who already have the background knowledge, language and vocabulary before beginning a book will have an easier time getting through the reading.
+If your child doesn’t want to read try finding books on specific topics to keep your child’s interest, such as science, baseball, American Girl dolls, etc. Children who already have the background knowledge, language and vocabulary before beginning a book will have an easier time getting through the reading.
 Order a magazine subscription to Sports Illustrated for Kids or Nickelodeon.
 Children love receiving mail and reading ‘their’ magazines.

 - Get your child an email account and, together, check it regularly.